adriansdk/adriansdk/README.md

 - 📈 Currently working with React, Typescript, Next.js, Tailwind and GraphQL.

 - ❤️  Passionate about all things software, my spare time is currently spent solo developing an Idle RPG game for Mobile, Web and Steam built on Unity, C#, .NET and Blender.
-Demo coming soon on Itch.io!
+[Play the Alpha Version](https://adriansdk.itch.io/endless-exile)!

 - 💬 Learn more about my carrer [here](https://www.linkedin.com/in/adrian-visnieski/)